ReScience/ten-years/README.md

 think.
 And maybe the first problem you'll have to solve is to find your own source code (see the [resources](#resources) section for help).

 ### Important dates

-The challenge will run for a few months and will end on **April 1st, 2020** (because we'll need time to review the different submission).
+The challenge will run for a few months, until **April 1st, 2020** (because we'll need time to review the different submissions).
 We'll organize a workshop in Bordeaux (France) sometime in **June 2020** (date not yet settled) to present the results.
 If you intend to participate to the challenge, make sure to also come to the workshop to hear some scary stories.

 ## How to enter the challenge ?